algorandfoundation/docs/docs/get-details/dapps/writing-contracts/pyteal.md

 [PyTeal](https://github.com/algorand/pyteal) is a python library for generating [TEAL](../avm/teal/index.md) programs that provides a convenient and familiar syntax.

-To quickly get PyTeal installed and running, see the [Getting started tutorial](../../../get-started/dapps/pyteal.md) for PyTeal.

 Complete installation instructions and developer guides are available in the [PyTeal documentation](https://pyteal.readthedocs.io/en/latest/).

 # PyTeal overview